 - Your employment status – unemployed, casual, contract, self-employed.

-- If you have a pre-existing condition.
+- If you have a pre-existing medical condition.

 3. Does the policy provide any meaningful cover?

-Check the wording of your policy to see if it covers what you need.
+Check the wording of your insurance policy or warranty to see if it covers what you need.
 Sometimes policies do not provide the cover a consumer expects.
 For example, some motor vehicle warranties, known as ‘discretionary risk products’, give the provider an absolute discretion about whether or not they will pay claims.
 This means that you may not be paid, even if your claim falls within the terms and conditions of the warranty.
 Sometimes warranties give less protection than a consumer already has under the consumer guarantee provisions of the Australian Consumer Law.

 The insurance cover you have bought might be a reasonable product but still unnecessary for you.
 For example, consumer credit insurance usually provides some life insurance, but you may not need this if you already have life insurance through your superannuation.
 Check the wording of your policy and/or ask the company that issued the policy if you are unsure about the terms of your policy.